Hospice Care Providers

 Median Monthly Cost

-Connecticut's costs for hospice-related services are generally higher than the national average, with nursing home care particularly more expensive.
+Connecticut's costs are generally higher than the national average, with significant differences in nursing home and assisted living expenses.

 Care TypeMonthly Costvs.
 National